osamaalagooz/casting_agency_app/README.md

 # casting_agency_app
 ## Introduction
-Casting Agency is an web App that can show movies and actors . the App has three platforms for thre roles which are
+Casting Agency is an web App that can show movies and actors.
+the App has three platforms for thre roles which are
 - Casting Assistant :
 who can :
 * See all the Movies and Actors